How to Pour a Pint of Guinness

 - Hold the glass straight under the tap spout;

-- Push the tap handle backwards and fill the glass so that the head is just proud of the rim.
+- Push the tap handle backward and fill the glass so that the head is just proud of the rim.

 - Present the perfect pint to the customer with a steady hand and no overspill.